Haifa: Education

 Nazareth Nuns' School, a prestigious Arabic school in Haifa.

 Haifa is home to two internationally acclaimed universities and several colleges.
 The University of Haifa, founded in 1963, is at the top of Mt.
 Carmel.
 The campus was designed by the architect of Brasília and United Nations Headquarters in New York City, Oscar Niemeyer.
 The top floor of the 30-story Eshkol Tower provides a panoramic view of northern Israel.
 The Hecht Museum, with important archeology and art collections, is on the campus of Haifa University.

 The Technion – Israel Institute of Technology, was founded in 1912, and became the first higher education institution where the language of teaching is Hebrew (see War of the Languages).
 It has 18 faculties and 42 research institutes.
 The original building now houses Israel National Museum of Science, Technology, and Space, also known as Madatech.

 The Hebrew Reali School was founded in 1913.
 It is the largest k-12 school in Israel, with 4,000 students in 7 branches, all over the city.

 The first technological high school in Israel, Bosmat, was established in Haifa in 1933.
 It was affiliated with the Technion.
 Because of financial difficulties, it was closed in 2007, and later re-established as part of the Mofet network, which was started by science teachers from the 1990s post-Soviet aliyah.

 Other academic institutions in Haifa are the Gordon College of Education and Sha'anan Religious Teachers' College, the WIZO Haifa Academy of Design and Education, and Tiltan College of Design.
-The Michlala Leminhal College of Management and the Open University of Israel have branches in Haifa.
+The College of Management (Michlala Leminhal) and the Open University of Israel have branches in Haifa.
 The city also has a nursing college and the P.E.T Practical Engineering School.

 Among Israeli higher education institutions the University of Haifa has the largest percentage (41%) of Arab-Israeli students.
 The Technion Israel Institute of Technology has the second largest percentage (22.2%) of Arab-Israeli students.

 As of 2006–07, Haifa had 70 elementary schools, 23 middle schools, 28 academic high schools and 8 vocational high schools.
 There were 5,133 pupils in municipal kindergartens, 20,081 in elementary schools, 7,911 in middle schools, 8,072 in academic high schools, 2,646 in vocational high schools, and 2,068 in comprehensive district high schools.
 86% of the students attended Hebrew-speaking schools and 14% attended Arab schools.
 5% were in special education.
 In 2004, Haifa had 16 municipal libraries stocking 367,323 books.
 Two prestigious Arab schools in Haifa are the Orthodox School, run by the Greek Orthodox church, and the Nazareth Nuns' School, a Catholic institution.
 About 70% of Arab students in Haifa (Christians, Muslims, and Druze) attend Christian schools (6 schools) that found in the city.